Ontario Fishing Regulations: Rules for Anglers

 Lead fishing sinkers are banned in national parks and wildlife areas.
 This prevents lead poisoning in birds and animals.
 Some Ontario waters only allow artificial flies for fishing.

-See also Northwest Territories Fishing Regulations
+See also Marine Protected Areas Fishing Regulations Guide

 Bait Regulations